stanley-fork/WFGY/TensionUniverse/BlackHole/Q129_ultimate_energy_efficiency.md

 * Distribution of `Tension_energy(m_data)` for each device class.
 * Relative ordering of tension bands across devices for matched workloads and temperatures.
-* Sensitivity measures showing how much the ordering changes under small parameter perturbations that remain inside the allowed region of a single encoding instance.
+* Sensitivity measures showing how much the ordering changes under small parameter perturbations that remain inside the allowed region of a single encoding design.

 **Falsification conditions**

-* If, for all parameter choices allowed inside a chosen encoding instance `E in Enc_Q129`, the encoding consistently places obviously more efficient devices (for example near reversible prototypes) in equal or higher tension bands than obviously less efficient devices (for example legacy hardware) under comparable conditions, then `E` is considered misaligned and is rejected for Q129.
+* If, for all encoding instances `E in Enc_Q129` whose parameters are fixed before evaluation, the resulting tension ordering consistently places obviously more efficient devices (for example near reversible prototypes) in equal or higher tension bands than obviously less efficient devices (for example legacy hardware) under comparable conditions, then the Q129 encoding scheme is considered misaligned and must be revised.
-* If small arbitrary changes in parameters inside their allowed ranges can invert the tension ordering between device classes without corresponding changes in observable quantities or theoretical expectations, `E` is considered unstable and is rejected or revised.
+* If small arbitrary changes in encoding parameters within their admissible ranges can invert the tension ordering between device classes without corresponding changes in observable quantities or theoretical expectations, the corresponding encoding instances are considered unstable and are rejected or revised.
 * If the 20 W brain states `m_brain` cannot be placed in any band in a way that is stable under refinement of measurements, this indicates that essential observables or domain restrictions are missing.
 The current encoding instance is considered incomplete for Q129 and should not be used as a reference in other problems.

 **Semantics implementation note**
 This experiment uses the hybrid semantics specified in the header metadata.
 The hybrid representation is implemented by combining discrete counts of operations and bit erasures with continuous estimates of power and temperature.
 All observables are treated at an effective level, and no additional semantic structure beyond Section 3 is introduced.

 **Boundary note**
-Rejecting an encoding instance `E in Enc_Q129` through this experiment does not solve the canonical problem of ultimate efficiency.
-It only shows that `E` is not an adequate effective description of energy tension for the devices and workloads tested.
+Rejecting one or more encoding instances `E in Enc_Q129` through this experiment does not solve the canonical problem of ultimate efficiency.
+It only shows that those instances are not adequate effective descriptions of energy tension for the devices and workloads tested.

 ---